 The backflow preventer performs a crucial task in a sprinkler system — it prevents contaminated water from “backflowing” into your drinking water!
 It’s essential to prepare this device for winter because the consequences of it failing can be hazardous to your communities health.

 In the U.S., there are numerous documented cases of illness resulting from the backflow of hazardous substances.
-To avoid damage and to protect your family’s health, it’s crucial to have the professionals drain your backflow preventer properly.
+To avoid damage and to protect your family’s health, it’s crucial to have the professionals winterize your sprinkler system properly.

 Don’t have time to get your system winterized properly?
 Take these steps to protect your system for a short term, overnight freeze.